CatsLover2006/Audiodex/README.md

 ## Known Issues:
 - Slow storage interfaces can cause audio popping
   - Likely due to the decoder being starved for data
+  - Doesn't apply to the MP3 audio decoder, which seems to cache the entire file compared to the others streaming the audio off disk

 ## User Stories
 - As a user, I want to play my music